skilesare/art_and_democratic_hypercatallaxy/the_pattern_language/eld_eldercare.md

 If this person is a family member this portion should be in addition to the legacy portion that they can inherit and not included in it.
 It would be wonderful if we were all free to take care of our parents as they took care of us when the time comes.

+The amount of prefs that can be conveyed should be tied to the length of life so that there is never any advantage conveyed by death.

 Therefore:

 **Allow a portion of owned prefs to flow to those who provide elder care.**